opencv/opencv/modules/core/doc/operations_on_arrays.rst

 -----------
 .. c:function:: void bitwise_not(const Mat& src, Mat& dst)

-    Inverts every bit of array
+    Inverts every bit of an array.

-    :param src1: The source array
+    :param src1: The source array.

-    :param dst: The destination array; it is reallocated to be of the same size and the same type as  ``src`` ; see  ``Mat::create``
+    :param dst: The destination array.
+It is reallocated to be of the same size and type as  ``src`` .
+See  ``Mat::create`` .

-    :param mask: The optional operation mask, 8-bit single channel array; specifies elements of the destination array to be changed
+    :param mask: An optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.

 The functions ``bitwise_not`` compute per-element bit-wise inversion of the source array: